localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 So for example, on the host `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's own docker container) the name would resolve to the IP address of the LocalStack container.

 To implement this feature, we designed a system based on DNS.
-We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated to to support this new use case.
+We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to to support this new use case.
 We now respond with the IP address of the LocalStack container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.

 We are now able to resolve the three issues mentioned above: